johankaito/reward-relay/START_HERE.md

 **You're ready to churn your next card.
 Build the tool that helps YOU decide.**

+**Validation-first**: Ship the fastest Next.js web version; defer any mobile build until after Week 1 success signals.
+Keep logic in `lib/`, use a thin Supabase client, and stay responsive-but-web-first.

 ---

 ## YOUR SITUATION RIGHT NOW